-- There is evidence that improvement work has had an impact for young people educated within the MAT and attainment and progress have a rising trend. - There is a clear strategic vision and business plan for the Trust. - There is a clear accountability framework for the performance of the Trust that all staff understand, - including what happens when key staff under-perform (annual staff surveys are in place to confirm understanding) - There is a quality assurance systems in place to improve consistency and performance. - Trust-wide school improvement strategies recognise the different interventions needed at each stage of their improvement journey. - There is a programme of school to school support, focused on the needs of individual academies. - There is evidence of skilled management of Trust Risk indicators. - There is evidence that our academies demonstrate excellent leadership, including governance, and this - inspirational leadership will be shared across academies (school reviews enabled us to identify a central resource of potential shared leadership across the MAT) - Our academies are able to accurately self-evaluate and have a culture of continuous improvement and high aspirations - High-quality CPD of staff means our academies attract and retain the very best.
-Cluster groups have been set up to share information across the academies and to develop skills and expertise and recommend staff across schools. - · All academies are financially solvent, have reserves and have submit five-year financial plans.
+- There is evidence that improvement work has had an impact for young people educated within the MAT and attainment and progress was showing a rising trend. - There is a clear accountability framework for the performance of the Trust that all staff understand, - including what happens when key staff under-perform (annual staff surveys are in place to confirm understanding) - There is a quality assurance system in place to improve consistency and performance. - Trust-wide school improvement strategies recognise the different interventions needed at each stage of their improvement journey. - There is school to school support, focused on the needs of individual academies. - There is evidence of skilled management of Trust Risk indicators. - Our academies are able to accurately self-evaluate and have a culture of continuous improvement and high aspirations - High-quality CPD of staff means our academies attract and retain the very best.
+Cluster groups have - been set up to share information across the academies and to develop skills and expertise and recommend staff across schools. - All academies are financially solvent, have reserves and submit five-year financial plans.